Audrey-Hermans/blog/_posts/2025-06-22-sounds-off-part1.md

 ---

 👉 *But the story doesn’t end there...
-Because beyond this natural instability, the hitoyogiri hides another layer of complexity — which I’ll explore with you next.*
+Because beyond this natural instability,[the hitoyogiri hides another layer of complexity — which I’ll explore with you next](/sounds-off-part2/)*